dividuum/info-beamer/doc/manual.md

 Node Events
 -----------

-XXX allows you to listen to various events.
+`info-beamer` allows you to listen to various events.
 All events must be registered using `node.event`.
 The following events are available:

 ### node.event("child\_add", function(child\_name) ... end)

-Registers an event handler that is called if XXX detects that a child node was added to the current node.
+Registers an event handler that is called if `info-beamer` detects that a child node was added to the current node.
 The name of the new child node is provided in `child_name`.
 Example usage:

     :::lua
     node.event("child_add", function(child_name)